Primechain/primechain-api-docs/docs/usecases/temp.md

 1. `primechain_address` - the primechain address of the signer.
 2. `keys` - the keys to enable quick searching of the data.
 3. `data` - the data.
-4. `stream_name` - the name of the data stream to which the data is to be published.
+4. `trade_channel_name` - the name of the trade channel to which the data is to be published.

 Sample input
 ```